The Noyes Diabetes Education Program is an American Association of Diabetes Educators-recognized program that offers comprehensive diabetes education.

-Private education session: Meet with a Certified Diabetes Educator in Dansville, Geneseo, Hornell and in some area physician offices in Canaseraga, Nunda, Wayland & Cohocton.
-For general information and education sessions about diabetes—you can begin to gain the necessary skills to manage your diabetes.
+Private education session: An initial meeting with a Diabetes Educator in Dansville, Geneseo, Hornell and in some area physician offices in Canaseraga, Nunda & Cohocton.
+For individualized information and education about diabetes—you will begin to gain the necessary skills to manage your diabetes.

-Starting on insulin: If your physician has determined that it is time to start insulin, you may meet individually with the Diabetes Educator to learn about storage and administration of insulin, site selection, and more.
+A change in medication: adding pills, non insulin injections or insulin: If your physician has determined that it is time to start insulin, you may meet individually with the Diabetes Educator to learn about storage and administration of insulin, delivery devices, and more.

-FREE glucose meters: A glucose meter can be obtained from your Diabetes Educator along with training.
+FREE glucose meters: Most glucose meters can be obtained from your Diabetes Educator along with training.

 Insulin pump: A Certified Diabetes Educator is available to assist with insulin pump starts and ongoing pump support.